OctopusDeploy/docs/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

 ---
 title: Retention policy Tentacle cleanup and troubleshooting
+description: Reviewing and troubleshooting why some files aren't cleaned up by Octopus retention policies.
 ---

 We get a lot of questions about why isn't the retention policy deleting all of my files on the Tentacle, or reporting a bug because files weren't deleted.